influxdata/docs-v2/content/v2.0/cloud/get-started.md

 ---

 {{< cloud-name >}} is a fully managed and hosted version of the InfluxDB 2.0 time series data platform.
+The InfluxDB Cloud 2.0 platform is more than just a database — it includes services for monitoring, dashboading, analytics, and processing of events and metrics.
-Major new features in InfluxDB Cloud 2.0 include:
+Important new features in InfluxDB Cloud 2.0 include:

-- **Rate-limited FREE tier**: Designed for getting started and the hobbyist, it is even faster to get started than downloading the open source product.
+- **FREE tier (rate-limited)**: Designed for getting started and the hobbyist, it is even faster to get started than downloading the open source product.
-- **Support for the new Flux language**: Flux is a powerful new scripting and query language – the first functional language built specifically for time series data.
-Now it is possible to do complex analytics and math across measurements.
+- **Support for the new Flux language**: Designed by InfluxData, Flux is the first functional scripting and query language purposefully created to address the requirements of time series applications.
+Using Flux, you can much more easily perform complex analytics and math across measurements.
-- **Single, unified API**:  Everything in InfluxDB (ingest, query, storage, and visualization) is now accessible via a unified API, enabling seamless movement between open source and cloud.
+- **Single, unified API**:  Everything in InfluxDB (ingest, query, storage, and visualization) is now accessible using a unified API, enabling seamless movement between open source and cloud.
-- Integrated visualization and dashboarding**: The pioneering work of the Chronograf project is now part of InfluxDB; enabling enhanced onboarding and user experience without having to rely on additional installs.
+- **Integrated visualization and dashboarding**: The pioneering work of the Chronograf project is now part of InfluxDB; enabling enhanced onboarding and user experience without having to rely on additional installs.
 - **Usage-based pricing**: The new pricing model offers more flexibility and ensures that customers are only paying for what they need; it will automatically adjust for projects based on data needs.

 To get started, complete the tasks below.